Teaching, classes, information for students

 counting only steels and aluminium alloys (the largest fraction of metal use by volume)

-This lecture gives an introductory overview of methods for improving the direct sustainability of structural metals, in areas including reduced-carbon-dioxide primary production, recycling,
+This lecture gives an introductory overview of methods for improving the direct sustainability of structural metals, in areas including reduced-carbon-dioxide primary production, recycling, a hydrogen-based economy, scrap-compatible alloy design, contaminant tolerance of alloys and improved alloy longevity, for instance

-scrap-compatible alloy design, contaminant tolerance of alloys and improved alloy longevity, for instance throgh better corrosion resistance.
-The lecture also discusses the effectiveness and
+throgh better corrosion resistance.
+The lecture also discusses the effectiveness and technological readiness of individual

-technological readiness of individual measures and also show how novel structural materials enable improved energy efficiency through their reduced mass, higher thermal stability and better
+measures and also show how novel structural materials enable improved energy efficiency through their reduced mass, higher thermal stability and better mechanical properties than currently

-mechanical properties than currently available alloys.
+available alloys.

 Class Notes Micromechanics 2019